gkmngrgn/dosh-core/README.md

 - `HELP_DESCRIPTION`
 - `HELP_EPILOG`

-If you want to delete the description or epilog, define it as `None`.
+If you want to delete the description or epilog, define it as `nil`.

 #### OPERATING SYSTEM TYPE CHECKING

 OS type variables to detect your current operating system.
-All variables return `True` or `False`.
+All variables return `true` or `false`.
 You can find many examples of use of these variables in the documentation.

 - `IS_LINUX`